chenyong/vue-pages-workflow/README.md

 # see build/ for compiled files
 # load build/index.html in a browser, make sure the path is `/`
 ```

+* add pages

+To add pages, you have to make sure it works on both scenarios.

+* For client routing, add new router in `src/router.js` with a component.
+* For routing on Nginx, add the path to `configs/pages-list.js` to generate an HTML file.

+Make sure the names are consistent and ends with `.html`,
+so that Nginx will resolve the file correctly and vue-router also will recognize.

 ### License